BridgeOJ/BridgeOJ/README.md

 Hi, I'm Ollie :)

-hi, i’m anne :-)

-      a student from singapore, pursuing MEng Design Engineering at Imperial College London's Dyson School of Design Engineering.
+      a student from London, pursuing MEng Design Engineering at Imperial College London's Dyson School of Design Engineering.

-⚘ ᠂ ⚘ reach me

-      linkedin      = linkedin.com/in/anne-lee-han

 <!--